iossifovlab/snakeobjects/documentation/tutorial.rst

 Introduction
 ============

-In this tutorial we will gradually build a complex example that mimics closely a realistic scenario using simulated data.
+In this tutorial we will gradually build a complex example that closely mimics a realistic scenario using simulated data.
 We will pretend to be a bioinformatician involved in a large :term:`project` for examining *de novo* mutations in a set of children.
-We were just given a directory  containing the first batch of exome sequence data generated from 100 families comprised of mother, father, and a child and we were asked to examine the quality of the data and to identify the *de novo* substitutions in the 100 children.
+We were just given a directory  containing the first batch of exome sequence data generated from 100 families comprised of mother, father, and a child and we were asked to examine the quality of the data and to identify *de novo* substitutions in the 100 children.
 A *de novo* substitution is a nucleotide at a given position in a child that is not present in his/her parents at that position.